 In this yearlong course, more linguistic awareness is fostered.
-Readings are more extensive in length/depth and most instruction is in French to reflect the students' increased proficiency with the language.
+Readings are more extensive in length/depth and most instruction is in French to reflect the students'

 Informal conversation, reading literary excerpts and short stories, and writing compositions.

 HONORS FRENCH 4